docelic/amber-introduction/README.md

 Because we have called render() without additional arguments, the template will default to being rendered within the default application layout, `views/layouts/application.cr`.

 And that is it!
-The request for `/page/about` will reach the router, the router will invoke `PageController::about()`, the method will render template `src/views/page/about.ecr` in the context of layout `views/layouts/application.cr`, the result of rendering will be a full page with content `Hello, World!` in the body, and that result will be returned to the client as response body.
+The request for `/page/about` will reach the router, the router will invoke `PageController.new.about()`, that method will render template `src/views/page/about.ecr` in the context of layout `views/layouts/application.cr`, the result of rendering will be a full page with content `Hello, World!` in the body, and that result will be returned to the client as response body.

 # Variables in Views<a name="variables_in_views"></a>